STREETS & SIDEWALKS

 Various methods are available to report a pothole.
 These include emailing or calling Public Works and submitting a service request, or using the See-Click-Fix mobile app available for free download.

-Clip art of a construction barricade May I request a cone or barricade for potholes on my street?
+Construction barricade May I request a cone or barricade for potholes on my street?

 When will your pothole patching crews get to my neighborhood to fix potholes (after harsh winter seasons or spring storms)?